 Dubost Ranch is located in the Adelaida area just west of Paso Robles.
 This family-owned winery goes back five generations.
 When the family first settled in the area, they owned a general store.
 Today they have 320 acres.
 Many of the wines they produce have a Spanish and Italian influence.
 The family had a tragedy in 2010 when they lost their son to an accident on the Ranch.

 Sometimes through sadness and sorrow comes greatness.
 In speaking with Kate Dubost, I saw tears come to her eyes, but it was evident, as I tasted, that this family’s love comes through in many aspects of the wine.
 While tasting the 2009 Vingence, a memorial wine to Jacob, and a combination of Syrah, Zinfandel, Sangiovese, and Tempranillo, it became quite apparent.
 This wine expresses its love in a big well-rounded way.

-Barton Family had a nice 2012 Sauvignon Blanc that displayed a good balance between acidity and minerality.
+Barton Family’s nice 2012 Sauvignon Blanc displayed a good balance between acidity and minerality.
 The wine was spicy yet smooth.
 The 2011 Zinfandel was another winner.
 It, too, was balanced and smooth.